dhanashripatil-23/dhanashripatil-resume/README.md

 ## 🛠️ Customization

 ### Changing Colors
-Edit the color scheme in `components/Resume.jsx`:
+Edit the color scheme in `components/Resume.jsx` (Web) or `components/ResumePDFTwoColumn.jsx` (PDF):
-- Cyan: `cyan-400`, `cyan-500`, `cyan-600`
-- Emerald: `emerald-400`, `emerald-500`, `emerald-600`
-- Background: `black`, `#0a0a0a`
+- Web Theme: Dark mode with Cyan/Emerald accents
+- PDF Theme: White background with Orange accents

 ### Updating Content
-Edit the content directly in `components/Resume.jsx`:
+Edit the content directly in `components/Resume.jsx` and `components/ResumePDFTwoColumn.jsx`.
-- Personal information (name, email, LinkedIn - phone number removed)
-- Work experience
-- Education
-- Skills (includes AI/Agentic testing skills)
-- Projects

-**Note**: Phone number has been removed from the contact section.
-To add it back, uncomment the phone number link in the header section.
+**Note**: Ensure you update both files to keep the Web and PDF versions in sync.

 ### Modifying Animations
 Animation delays and durations are set in the `motion` components using Framer Motion props.